 Yes!
-We send out a weekly update of crops we have extra of in our weekly CSA newsletter- we sell these to you at a wholesale price.
-Email Veggies@RockSteadyFarm.com to get on our email list.
+We send out a update of crops we have extra of in our weekly CSA newsletter- we sell these to you at a wholesale price.

 What if we don’t want something in our share?

 Put it in the trade bin!
-We encourage members to either trade amongst themselves if they don’t want to take an item from their share, or you may take a little more of one item if you don't want another.
+We encourage members to trade amongst themselves - you may put an item in our trade bin and grab a different item that you want.
 Also, to help navigate a vegetable that you may be unfamiliar with, we provide members with weekly recipes in our newsletter.

 Do you offer small shares?

 All of our share sizes at pickup are the same quantity of items, but we offer Half Share options, which can be picked up every other week.
 Additionally, if you would like to sign up for a full share with a friend, you can share it however you would like, just know that it will mean sometimes splitting a melon in half at home, or alternating who takes which veggies home each time.

 What if I can’t pick up my share?

 We encourage members to send a friend or family member if they can’t pick up their share.
-If you email us before 9am on Saturday we can box your share so you can pick it up before Monday in our cooler.
+If you email us before 9am on Saturday we can box your share so you can pick it up before Monday at 2pm in our cooler.
 The box will have your name on it.
 Shares that are left over at the end of Monday will be donated to Neighbors Helping Neighbors during their weekly pick-up of low-income CSA boxes.

 Do you offer EBT/WIC/SNAP?

 Do I need to sign up for a Vegetable CSA share in order to be a purchase a Flower share, Meat Share or Fruit Share?

 It is not required to have a Veggie Share to sign-up for a flower share.
-However, it is required to have a Veggie Share if you want a Meat Share and/or a Fruit Share.
+However, it is required to have a Veggie Share if you want a Meat Share and/or any other add on shares.